roni-projects/unsupervised-learning-forest/README.md

 ## Report Structure
 The written report includes:
 - Abstract
-- Introduction
-- Methods
+- Methodology
-- Results and main findings
+- Results & Evaluation
 - Conclusions
 - Discussion: An analysis of the gaps between clustering results and true labels, and insights about the clustering quality.
 ---